joshuamhtsang/menke_but_python/README.md

 $ source <path_to_activate>

-and you can use 'pip install' as usual, for example:
+You can use 'pip install' as usual, for example:

 $ pip install numpy

+and of course it will install into the Venv environment.

 # Setup: github, git, ssh git clone